gauravmanchanda/pge/README.md

 ## Task

+https://putsmail.com is a site that allows sending test emails with any registration. https://mailinator.com is service accepting any email to its domain without any registration.
+Please play with those to uderstand how they work.

 Please complete the task in the comments in the file [spec/pge_spec.rb](https://github.com/klobuczek/pge/blob/master/spec/pge_spec.rb) using page-object and watir.
 Please make sure that you clearly encapsulate all page access via Page Objects and do not use watir directly in the spec file.

 ## Solution